Argentina paralysed by anti-IMF deal strike | Malay Mail

 Negotiations mostly took place at the start of the year, when the annual inflation target was 15 per cent — a goal which had been abandoned by May.

-In the interest of maintaining dialogue with the unions, labour minister Jorge Triaca said his office was in favour of such negotiations.
+In the interest of maintaining dialogue with the unions, labor minister Jorge Triaca said his office was in favor of such negotiations

 Bitter history

-Following a currency crisis in April and May, in which the peso shed roughly 30 per cent of its value, the IMF announced a $50 billion standby loan for Argentina in early June after Latin America’s third-largest economy sought help to bolster market confidence.
+Following a currency crisis in April and May, in which the peso shed roughly 30 per cent of its value, the IMF announced a US$50 billion (RM200.65 billion) standby loan for Argentina in early June after Macri sought help to bolster market confidence.

 Argentina has a bitter history with the global crisis lender, which many Argentines view as having imposed tough conditions that worsened economic pain 17 years ago.